 Titled ‘Shepherd’s Song.
 Cheerful and Thankful Feelings after the Storm’, the finale depicts the shepherds’ expression of gratitude and relief after the storm.
 Over the course of 10 minutes, we hear constant reappearances of the shepherds’ singing theme that conveys a sense of thankfulness.
 The symphony concludes with a chorale, which serves to attribute the splendour of nature to the creation of God.

-Concerts notes originally commissioned for the BBC Scottish Symphony Orchestra, Beethoven’s ‘Pastoral’ Symphony, conducted by Yutaka Sado.
+Concert notes originally commissioned for the BBC Scottish Symphony Orchestra, Beethoven’s ‘Pastoral’ Symphony, conducted by Yutaka Sado.
 Thursday 11 and Friday 12 November 2021, City Halls, Glasgow.

 © Kelvin H. F. Lee